lifecompanionaac/lifecompanion/documentation/DEV.md

-# LifeCompanion - dev notes
+# LifeCompanion - dev

 This page contains detailled information on LifeCompanion app and side projects developpements.

+# TL;DR

+To build and run LifeCompanion from source

+1. install Java JDK 16
+1. Go to **lifecompanion-framework** and `gradlew publishToMavenLocal`
+1. Go to **lifecompanion** and `gradlew :lc-app run`

+Detailled information available bellow.

 # Environments

-There is three configured environment in LifeCompanion
+There is three configured environment in LifeCompanion.
+Env are a good way to test and deploy updates before production.

 | ID		| Description													|
 |-----------|---------------------------------------------------------------|